Phycocyanin: benefits, dosage, contraindications

 full-leaffull-leaffull-leafempty-leaf

-The anti-inflammatory properties of phycocyanin have been extensively demonstrated.
-In vitro, the mode of action appears to be similar to that of coxibs, anti-inflammatory drugs targeting cyclooxygenase-2 (an enzyme responsible for inflammatory states).
+The anti-inflammatory properties of phycocyanin have been widely demonstrated.
+In vitro, the proposed mode of action appears to be similar to that of coxibs, anti-inflammatory drugs that directly target cyclooxygenase-2 (an enzyme responsible for inflammatory states).
 Phycocyanin also has antioxidant properties that may play a role in inhibiting inflammatory reactions.
-It's well established that some inflammatory tissue damages have reactive oxygen species as intermediaries.
-Oxidants such as hydroxyl radicals, superoxides, or hydrogen peroxide are formed at the site of inflammation and contribute to maintaining tissue damage in some acute and chronic inflammatory diseases.
-Thus, the anti-inflammatory activity of phycocyanin results from a combination of non-enzymatic action, through antioxidant properties, and enzymatic action, by selective inhibition of cyclooxygenase 2 (COX-2).
+Indeed, it is well established that some inflammatory tissue damage involves reactive oxygen species as intermediates.
+Oxidants such as hydroxyl radicals, superoxides, or hydrogen peroxide are formed at the site of inflammation and contribute to the persistence of tissue damage in certain acute and chronic inflammatory diseases.
+Thus, the anti-inflammatory activity of phycocyanin results from a combination of non-enzymatic action, through antioxidant properties, and enzymatic action, through selective inhibition of cyclooxygenase-2 (COX-2).

 Usages associés